dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Note especially that if the eFP/D parameter not only takes plain values but eFP/D types themselves, calls might not end up satisfying the attributes' conditions.
+This is the case for third- or even-higher-order functions.
 You may want to take a look at [the respective example](#third-order-and-even-higher-order-functionals).

 Also note that type-checking parameters as if they were annotated `pure`, `@safe`, `nothrow`, and `@nogc` only affects the validity of the call expression itself.
 For example, uniqueness is unaffected:
-If the parameter is not annotated `pure`, the call will be considered `pure` when it comes to checking whether the functional is `pure`, but the parameters return value is not considered unique.
+If the parameter is not annotated `pure`, the call will be considered `pure` when it comes to checking whether the functional is `pure`, but the parameter's return value is not considered unique.
 For that, an explicit `pure` annotation to the parameter's underlying FP/D type is required.
 The same goes for other guarantees warrant attributes make.